andresaaap/multicloud-terraform-static-website/README.md

 7. Services you select will be added after commented line `####### Your Additions Will Start Here ######` in the respective cloud provider `main.tf` file.
 8. After you have added the modules, applies the changes to the files and push your changes to your github repositories
 9. Pull a fresh copy of your github repository into your AWS and Azure Cloud Shells
-#### Troubleshooting Tips:
-- In AWS you may only be able to run 1 or 2 exercises at a time.
-If you get an error in the AWS console about not having enough space or out of space, please run the following commands:
-    - `cd ~`
-    - `rm -rf *`

-- In Azure, you may receive an error when provisioning your cloud console similar to "Storage Account Creation Failed" or "Authorization Failed".
-This is likely because you did not select the pre-created resource group from the lab.
-The pre-created resource group is already selected and is required for the labs.
-The pre-created resource group name will be similar to `Regroup_4hEF_2G`.
-When provisioning your cloud console, first select `Show advanced settings`, then ensure you leave the resource group as the default.

-- In Azure, you may receive an error when running terraform about resource group creation failed.
-This is likely because you did not change the resource group name in the `main.tf` file to reflect your unique resource group name the Azure labs assign you.
-The resource group name will look similar to this: `Regroup_4hEF_2G`

 10. In each shell, run the following:

     For AWS: